The Healing Power of Taking a Pause: Give Your Mind, Body, and Spirit a Break

 This is exactly why it can be transformative to mindfully work self-care and stress-reduction into your lifestyle.
 Interrupting the deleterious cycle of the unregulated stress response can come down to, well, taking a break.
 “Taking time out to ‘pause’ gives our bodies permission to relax and heal; it benefits our immune systems, our emotional and physical health, our metabolism, our digestive health, our cognitive health, and more.”

-The idea of cryotherapy is terrifying — first you strip down to a towel, slippers, socks, and mittens, and then you step into an individual-sized freezer with a temperature in the negatives. (-220 degrees Fahrenheit, to be precise.)
+The idea of cryotherapy is terrifying — first, you strip down to a towel, slippers, socks, and mittens, and then you step into an individual-sized freezer with a temperature in the negatives. (-220 degrees Fahrenheit, to be precise.)
 Inside, you’ll feel the chill down to the hairs inside your nose!
-But it’s afterwards that practitioners report feeling invigorated, focused, and empowered.
+But it’s afterward that practitioners report feeling invigorated, focused, and empowered.

 Dr. Tabone names health benefits attributed to cryotherapy that range from improved muscle recovery, to the invigoration of the autonomic nervous system.
 Repeat exposure and even shivering can help increase your metabolic rate, improve your immune health, and give your moods and energy levels a boost.
 He also points out that “training your body to relax in the presence of acute stress” is akin to teaching your body to return to a parasympathetic state after being triggered into a state of hyper-arousal.
 (Thanks to neuroplasticity, repeating this process can help train your brain to rehabituate from stressors, getting you back to a calm baseline more efficiently in the future.)